Instagram debuts IGTV, a standalone app for videos from creators

 Instagram is ready for its closeup.

-The Facebook-owned photo app on Wednesday unveiled IGTV, a standalone mobile app, a full-screen vertical app focused on programming from creators on the platform.
-The content will start playing right when a user opens the app.
+The Facebook-owned photo app on Wednesday unveiled IGTV, a standalone mobile app focused on programming from creators on the platform.
+Video on the app will be vertical and full-screen, and content will start playing right when a user opens the app.

 The idea is for creators to post polished videos like they would on YouTube -- with equipment that's a notch above the smartphone cameras people usually use to post Instagram videos.